reframe-hpc/reframe/docs/tutorial_advanced.rst

 Parameterizing a Regression Test
 --------------------------------

-We have briefly looked into parameterized tests in :doc:`tutorial_basics` where we parameterized the "Hello, World!" test based on the program language.
+We have briefly looked into parameterized tests in :doc:`tutorial_basics` where we parameterized the "Hello, World!" test based on the programming language.
 Test parameterization in ReFrame is quite powerful since it allows you to create a multitude of similar tests automatically.
-In this example, we will parameterize the last version of the STREAM test from the :doc:`tutorial_basics` by changing the array size, so as to check bandwidth of the different cache levels.
+In this example, we will parameterize the last version of the STREAM test from the :doc:`tutorial_basics` by changing the array size, so as to check the bandwidth of the different cache levels.
 Here is the adapted code with the relevant parts highlighted (for simplicity, we are interested only in the "Triad" benchmark):

 .. literalinclude:: ../tutorials/advanced/parameterized/stream.py
    :lines: 6-
    :emphasize-lines: 5,7-10,18-19

-A parameterized test needs to be decorated with the :func:`@parameterized_test <reframe.core.decorators.parameterized_test>` decorator and has its constructor accepting a set of parameters.
+A parameterized test needs to be decorated with the :func:`@parameterized_test <reframe.core.decorators.parameterized_test>` decorator and must define its constructor such as to accept a set of parameters.
 In this case, the test takes a single parameter, which is the size of the benchmark's working set in bytes.
 Let's explain now the strange syntax of the arguments to the decorator.
 The :func:`@parameterized_test <reframe.core.decorators.parameterized_test>` decorator accepts a variable set of arguments, where each argument is a set of parameters (as an iterable) to be used for instantiating the test.